docxology/cohereants/markdown/05_discussion.md

 **Detection Range**: The vibrational theory explains how insects can detect pheromones at distances of 10-100 meters, far exceeding the range possible through molecular diffusion alone.

-**Behavioral Validation**: Experimental studies demonstrate that insects can track pheromone trails with remarkable accuracy, suggesting directional detection capabilities that are consistent with electromagnetic antenna theory.
+**Behavioral Validation**: Experimental studies demonstrate that insects can track pheromone trails with remarkable accuracy, suggesting directional detection capabilities that are consistent with electromagnetic antenna theory (see \cref{sec:app_sensilla_array}).
 Our figure scripts render modeled beam patterns from `src/sensilla.py` parameters without embedding business logic in scripts.

 ### Necrophoresis and Parasite-Host Interactions